 Also read: 2018 Nigeria Professional Football League (NPFL)Teams, Coaches, and Home Ground

-With this post, I am sure you might have gotten all the information you need concerning the smallest states in Nigeria going by their population and the land mass are they covered in the country.
+With this post, I am sure you might have gotten all the information you need concerning the smallest states in Nigeria going by their population and the landmass are they covered in the country.
 Simply search this blog for more useful information about Nigeria or subscribe via email to get these Nigerian facts delivered straight into your inbox.
 Use the subscription box found on this page to enjoy that offer.